Nimâ Machouf

 Nimâ Valèrie Machouf (born March 24, 1965) is a Canadian–Iranian epidemiologist and politician.
 She holds a doctorate in public health from the University of Montreal and specializes in international health and infectious diseases, particularly HIV/AIDS.

-Biography
+Early life and education

-Born in France, Nimâ Machouf lived in Montreal, Canada, as a child until her parents completed their studies there.
+Born in France, Nimâ Machouf lived in Montreal, Quebec, Canada, as a child until her parents completed their studies there.
 In 1973, the family moved to live in Iran.
 There, Machouf became an activist against government practices and fought in left-wing student movements.
 In 1982, following Iranian political repression, she returned to Montreal at age 18.

+Career

 Machouf completed her bachelor's, master's and doctorate at the University of Montreal before pursuing post-doctorate studies in clinical epidemiology at McGill University.
-She teaches at the University of Montreal school of public health.
+She teaches at the University of Montreal School of Public Health.